scuffe82/spenceops-old/README.md

 * The charts and docs directories are not needed for the project and in the repo for a helm repo and for github pages.
 * This is a work in progress/living project that i mess with in my spare time.
 * The .in and .out file are for autoenv in zsh, if you're running OSX you will need to export the .in file to make sure the parameter is set for ansible.
+* All deployments will need to be edited to your environment for DNS, Storage, etc